LeonardoZanotti/heroku-deploy/README.md

     "npm": "6.4.1"
   }

-# The open the nuxt.config.js (or the file that refers the backend) and add this with target pointing to your backend link
+# Then open the nuxt.config.js (or the file that refers the backend) and add this with target pointing to your backend link
 proxy: {
     '/api/': { target: 'https://backend-herokudeploy.herokuapp.com/' }
   }